kay-16/CSC173-DeepCV-Reambonanza/README.md

     * Robust Augmentation: Data augmentation helped manage the inherent difficulties of a small, custom dataset.

 - Limitations:
-    * System Bottleneck: The overall system performance is heavily constrained by the low YOLOv8 Detection Recall (34.60%) and low $\text{mAP}$ ($\approx 17\%$).
+    * System Bottleneck: The overall system performance is heavily constrained by the low YOLOv8 Detection Recall (34.60%) and low {mAP} ~17%.
 If the detector fails to localize the cluster, the classifier cannot function.

     * Generalization Gap: The significant drop from peak Validation Accuracy (67.86%) to Final Test Accuracy (50.00%) confirms the model overfit the small dataset and struggled with true generalization.